Consumer edition active

 Side Effects of COVID-19 Vaccine

-The four COVID-19 vaccines have similar side effects:
+The COVID-19 vaccines cause similar side effects, which include:

 • Pain, swelling, and redness at the injection site